easymodo/qimgv/README.md

 - Ability to quickly copy / move images to different folders

-- Experimental video playback support via libmpv
+- Experimental video playback via libmpv

 - A nice dark theme, should look identical on every OS / DE